-Although 2019 launch plans were rejected - onAMD Show that the HEDT series of home processors will still make its comeback
+Although the launch plans for 2019 have been postponed - inAMD Show that the HEDT series of home processors will still make its comeback

-The jump in the number of cores in the Ryzen 3000 family to change official road maps has led to rumors that the Threadripper AMD May disappear from view, after only a few generations - but the CEO of the company decides to calm those concerned now.
+The jump in the number of cores in the Ryzen 3000 family to change official road maps has led to rumors that the Threadripper AMD May disappear from the landscape, after only a couple of generations - but the CEO of the company itself decides to reassure those concerned now.

-There is no dispute that -AMD There is and will be the technical capability to provide unprecedented 64 processors to the home HEDT world, but it is not certain that this will be commercially viable, at least at this point where support for 16 processing units, 24 processing units and 32 processing units is still in its infancy.
-Understandable.
-There will be - we are very pleased to find that AMD Does not plan to give up any category or any market share in the framework of the renewed and impressive momentum it has experienced.
+There is no dispute that -AMD There is and will be the technical ability to supply 64 unprecedented 16-core processors to the home HEDT world, but it is not certain that this will be commercially viable for it, at least at this stage where support for 24 processing units, 32 processing units and XNUMX processing units is still in its infancy.
+Understood.
+Whatever it is - we are very happy to find out that AMD Does not plan to give up any category or any market share in the framework of the renewed and impressive momentum it has experienced.